jbarbaro/RCourse/chapter1.md

 *** =instructions
 - Use the `names` function to view the current columns in iris
 - Use the `colnames` function to view the current columns in iris
-- Use the `rownames` functino to view the current row names in iris
+- Use the `rownames` function to view the current row names in iris
 - Replace the "." in each column names with "_" using `colnames`
 - Print `iris`